nidhhoggr/GdaxTrader/README.md

 LAST_PURCHASE_AMT=5267.02 LAST_PURCHASE_PRICE=295.68 MIN_PROFIT_PEAK=10 node seller.js
 ```

+> LAST_PURCHASE_AMT

+The purcahse amount of your last order

+> LAST_PURCHASE_PRICE

+The price of the cryptocurrency at the time of the purchase

+> MIN_PROFIT_PEAK

+The amount the currency should increase by in order to trigger the alarm/sale.

 To test a break even point:

 ```bash
 LAST_PURCHASE_AMT=5267.02 LAST_PURCHASE_PRICE=295.68 MIN_PROFIT_PEAK=10 TLP=300 node seller.js
 ```

+> TLP

+Emulate the seller on a would-be ticker price see profit/loss

 To run the buyer (bottom finder):

 ```bash
 MM=1 node buyer.js
 ```
+> MM

->MM This is the Min Bottom.
-Whatever value is provided here will sound an alarm when the bottom is reached.
+The Min Bottom: Whatever value is provided here will sound an alarm when the bottom is reached.

 ### Configuration